 By Tahliyah Binford

-The local legend who sang lead for the Rock and Roll Hall of Fame group, The Impressions, will host a concert next month to prevent homelessness for youth aging out of foster care.
+The local legend who sang lead for the Rock and Roll Hall of Fame group, The Impressions, will perform in concert next month to prevent homelessness for youth aging out of foster care.

 “Me and my wife have taken people into our homes who have had no place to stay.
 It’s a ministry and passion of my heart,” said Willie Kitchens Jr., a husband and father of seven children including four who are adopted.

 Kitchens will perform at 7 p.m.
 Aug.
 7 at Bessie Smith Cultural Center to benefit Pathways Young Adult Program.
 Tickets are $50.
 Proceeds will be used to renovate a three-bedroom house and build a quadruplex on recently acquired property in Brainerd to house young adults aging out of foster care.

 Nationwide an average of 64 youth a day age out of foster care and have no support at age 18.

 About 20 percent of them become homeless, according to the Tennessee Alliance for Kids.William H. Ward, a member of Kitchen’s church and executive director of Pathways for Young Adults, has been providing housing and social services for aged out youth since 2007.